 Do you want to be a teacher?
 Concordia University can get you there.
 Through our Master of Arts in Teaching program, you will learn the necessary strategies and skills that make Concordia graduates among the most desired teachers in Oregon.

-Concordia is excited to offer each MAT student an iPad as part of his or her program.
+Concordia is excited to offer each MAT student textbooks* and an iPad as part of his or her program.
 Candidates will learn how to incorporate advancing technologies into their future classrooms to enhance time-proven best teaching practices.
 Concordia first piloted the use of the iPads in the MAT classes with the January 2012 cohort and its incorporation has earned rave reviews from students and professors alike.

 If you live in the Portland area, you have the option of either our full-time program or part-time evening program.
 Either way, you'll be trained by experienced teachers with extensive classroom experience.